Kundt spacetimes minimally coupled to scalar field

-The Kundt spacetimes with Maxwell electrodynamics were extensively analyzed soon after the appearance of vacuum solutions.
-One of the most important examples being the conformally flat Bertotti--Robinson solution \cite{Bertotti-Robinson} which contains uniform non-null electromagnetic field.
+Kundt spacetimes with Maxwell electrodynamics were extensively analyzed soon after the appearance of vacuum solutions.
+One of the most important examples is the conformally flat Bertotti--Robinson solution \cite{Bertotti-Robinson} which contains a uniform non-null electromagnetic field.
 More general solutions possibly containing additional pure radiation and (exact) gravitational waves were found as well (for a review see, e.g., \cite{Ortaggio-Podolsky}).
-The pure radiation solutions can be used to support perturbative gravitational waves as well \cite{Podolsky-Svitek-GRG}
+The pure radiation solutions can be used to support perturbative gravitational waves as well \cite{Podolsky-Svitek-GRG}.

 Nonlinear Electrodynamics (NE) was originally used mainly as a solution to the problem of divergent field of a point charge in the vicinity of its position (see e.g. \cite{Dirac}) also giving satisfactory self-energy of charged particle.
 The best-known and frequently used form of the theory was introduced already in 1934 by Born and Infeld \cite{BornInfeld}.
-Nice overview with a lot of useful infomation was given in a book by Pleba\'{n}ski \cite{Plebanski}.
+A nice overview with a lot of useful information was given in a book by Pleba\'{n}ski \cite{Plebanski}.
 Apart from solving the point charge singularity the NE was later used to resolve the spacetime singularity as well.

 In this work, we first give explicit solutions of Kundt type with minimally coupled free scalar field.
 So far the interest was mainly directed towards analyzing pp-waves coupled with scalar field and possibly additional sources (e.g. Yang-Mills fields \cite{Balakin}) which stemmed from the extensive use of pp-waves in string theory.
 In the next part, we concentrate on solutions containing nonlinear electromagnetic field as an additional source, complementing a similar study done in the Robinson--Trautman family \cite{Tahamtan3}.